 Build your room around your lifestyle

-The only hard and fast rule is that your living space needs to work for your lifestyle, points out Rydhima Brar of Los Angeles-based interior design firm R/terior Studio.
-“Consider how you utilize your space and what your lifestyle is like,” she encourages.
+The only hard-and-fast rule is that your living space needs to work for your lifestyle, pointed out Rydhima Brar of Los Angeles-based interior design firm R/terior Studio.
+“Consider how you utilize your space and what your lifestyle is like,” she encouraged.

 Find your focal point

-“It is important to decide this in advance then plan the room around that so everything feels cohesive but the attention goes where you want it,” points out Gavin Brodin of Brodin Design Build.
+“It is important to decide this in advance, then plan the room around that so everything feels cohesive, but the attention goes where you want it,” said Gavin Brodin of Brodin Design Build.

 Consider scale